jacobgil/pcc/README.md

 ## Plugging into UMAP, for getting a meaningful transformation where distances between points mean something

-Here we use the excellent recent [TorchDR](https://github.com/TorchDR/TorchDR) library, and add our objective to UMAP.
+Here we use the excellent recent [TorchDR](https://github.com/TorchDR/TorchDR) library, and add plug in our objective into UMAP.

 ```python
 from pcc import PCUMAP